linode/linode-blockstorage-csi-driver/README.md

 ### Create a PersistentVolumeClaim

-Verify that the volume is created, provisioned, mounted, and consumed properlyThis makes sure a volume is created and provisioned on your behalf:
+Verify that the volume is created, provisioned, mounted, and consumed properly.
+This makes sure a volume is created and provisioned on your behalf:

 ```sh
 kubectl create -f https://raw.githubusercontent.com/linode/linode-blockstorage-csi-driver/master/pkg/linode-bs/examples/kubernetes/csi-pvc.yaml